lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 - **Create business value** by enabling experimentation and aligning teams to customers
 - **Find joy** in their work *again* by improving productivity, culture and learning

-I usually work with small to mid-sized organisations or team(s) within larger organisations.
-I work **hands-on** with leaders and engineers to solve problems while simultaneously providing training so that change is lasting.
+I usually work with small to mid-sized organisations or teams within larger organisations.
+I work **hands-on** with leaders and engineers to solve problems while simultaneously providing training - so that improvement carries on and lasts.

 While I work with you, you have my full focus.
 I work exclusively with one client at a time.